You might be asking yourself: What is Pastoral Counseling or, How does it compare with Professional Counseling?

 Pastoral counseling understands that health is optimized when there is a balance and integration of the body, mind, and spirit.
 Through the ongoing integration of physical, emotional, mental, and spiritual self, each person has the opportunity to create and preserve a whole and happy life.
 The pastoral counselor assists the person in achieving this level of integration and in moving towards an optimal state of health and well-being.

 I have a graduate degree in Pastoral Counseling and a certificate in Spiritual Direction.
-Please contact me about providing counseling if you live in the surrounding areas of Snohomish, and Bellevue as I have office locations in both areas.
+Please contact me about providing counseling if you live in Lee County Florida.
+I have an office location in Cape Coral Florida.
 Please see my "About Me" page for more information.

 “A theology of weakness challenges us to look at weakness not as a worldly weakness that allows us to be manipulated by the powerful in society and church, but as a total and unconditional dependence on God that opens us to be true channels of the divine power that heals the wounds of humanity and renews the face of the earth.” -Henri Nouwen